DiazepamReturn to Diazepam overview

 - If you have to take diazepam, talk to your midwife or doctor about your feeding options.

 If you start or stop smoking while you are taking diazepam, you may have to change your dose

-- Cigarette smoke affects the amount of diazepam in your body.
+- Cigarette smoke may affect the amount of diazepam in your body.

-- If you smoke, you will probably need a higher dose of diazepam than someone who does not smoke.
+- If you smoke, you might need a higher dose of diazepam than someone who does not smoke.

 - Tell your doctor if you smoke, so that you get the right dose for you.

-- If you stop smoking, the body’s diazepam level rises and you might need to reduce your dose of diazepam slowly over one week
+- If you stop smoking, the body’s diazepam level might rise and you might need to reduce your dose of diazepam slowly over one week

-- If you (re)start smoking, you will probably need to increase it again
+- If you (re)start smoking, you may need to increase it again

 - Go to your doctor for advice if you stop or start smoking.

-Do not drink caffeine drinks while you are taking diazepam
+Watch your caffeine intake whilst you are taking diazepam

-- Caffeine has the opposite effect of diazepam in your body, and stops it working.
+- Caffeine has the opposite effect of diazepam in your body, and interferes with it working.

-- Do not drink caffeine drinks (like coffee, cola or energy drinks) while you are taking diazepam.
+- Do not drink large amounts of caffeine drinks (like coffee, cola or energy drinks) while you are taking diazepam.

 - Caffeine can cause anxiety and sleep loss – stopping these drinks might help to improve your symptoms.